Uday Hussein: Personal life

 A family portrait of Saddam Hussein's family.
 Uday is the bearded man seen standing in the middle.

-Personal accounts state Uday grew up idolizing his father, Saddam Hussein, although their relationship later became strained due to his father's many mistresses.
+Personal accounts state Uday grew up idolizing his father, Saddam Hussein, although their relationship later became strained owing to his father's many mistresses.
 Uday maintained a close cordial relationship with his mother, Sajida Talfah.
-The otherwise apathetic Uday, at his uncle Adnan Khairallah's funeral in 1989, showed a rare moment of tenderness.
+Generally apathetic, Uday showed a rare moment of tenderness at his uncle Adnan Khairallah's funeral in 1989.

-Uday married 3 times.
+Uday married three times.
 In 1983, his father arranged for him to marry Nada, the daughter of Ali Hassan al-Majid.
-They had 2 sons but later divorced.
+They had two sons but later divorced.
 While banished in Geneva, he married Saha, the teenaged daughter of his father's half-brother Barzan Ibrahim al-Tikriti in July 1993 in a union arranged by his father.
-The marriage was never consummated and she deserted him 3 months later after she accused him of beating her during their marriage.
+The marriage was never consummated and she deserted him three months later after she accused him of beating her during their marriage.
 She wrote a letter to him in 1996 professing her love despite this.
-He later married Suja, the daughter of Izzat Ibrahim al-Douri, who had a son with him, although she alleged that he treated her badly.
+He later married Suja, the daughter of Izzat Ibrahim al-Douri, who alleged that he treated her badly.

 After being handicapped by the assassination attempt on him in 1996, he maintained distance from Qusay who was rising in ranks and thought to be Saddam's next legitimate successor.
 Uday was 6 feet 6 inches tall and athletically built, though after the assassination attempt, he was partially paralyzed and would eventually use a wheelchair in private and a walking cane in public.

 His longtime secretary Abbas al Janabi said:

 Uday is at times the primary cause of the internal squabbles and at others a catalyst for such squabbles within the family.
 The split in Saddam's family began in 1983 because of [Raghad], Saddam's oldest daughter.
 A nephew of Barzan was the first person to ask for her hand in marriage.
 Barzan was the one who went to Saddam to ask on his behalf.
 Saddam refused.
 Uday was strongly opposed to this marriage as he was influenced by his mother, Sajida, Saddam's wife and first cousin.
 Sajida was also the sister of Barzan's wife, but the two sisters did not get along.
 Barzan thought that Uday was behind Saddam's decision.
 When [Raghad] married the late Husayn Kamil, Barzan was enraged and the split widened.
 Sajida wanted Husayn Kamil, who at the time was a member of her security detail, to marry her daughter and preferred him to Barzan.
 Another source of the family split was Saddam's marriage to Samira Shahbandar [who became his second wife].